-It is difficult to write good first papers/reports: how to start?
+It is difficult to write good first papers: how to start?
 For this, follow the rules:

 - Imitate highly regarded papers (e.g. winners of best paper awards).
 Read a lot of these. - Look out for standard phrases in your field.
-Do not create your own terms/abbreviations. - In official communication, read the "Instructions to Authors". - And of course follow the advice of this class!
+Do not create your own terms/abbreviations. - Read the "Instructions to Authors". - And of course follow the advice of this class!